|

 Prague ‘call’ routines or multi national speaking clocks…..

-trying to go even further with our music than we had already gone.
-You
+our music than we had already gone.
+You have to remember that we started

-have to remember that we started as an experimental band.. we did music
+as an experimental band.. we did music to try to "change the world"

-to try to "change the world" though in hindsight I'm not sure how we
+though in hindsight I'm not sure how we thought we would do that.
+Dazzle

-thought we would do that.
-Dazzle Ships was a logical extension.
+Ships was a logical extension.

-FAW: With the continued success through
+With the continued success through the

-yourself into the 1990s?
+into the 1990s?

-was initially..
-I tried to hide behind the OMD corporate logo.
+Yes it was initially..
+I tried to hide

-FAW: After the ‘retirement’ of OMD you
+After the ‘retirement’ of OMD you

 started writing songs for others most notably very successfully for